Bmcgaughan/chat-app/README.md

 ## Description

-Project (just starting) to create a chat application using React Native.
-Right now - the user can enter their name and choose a theme color...eventually will be able to send and recieve messages and media.
+Chat application using React Native.
+The app lets the user pick a theme, toggle between dark/light mode, and send pictures, take photos, send their location.

 ### Get Started